 You can search and compare prices between off-campus apartments in Canada here.

 In addition, many international students choose to stay in the form of homestays, living and getting acquainted with the life of local people.
-This will help a lot in improving English and understanding more about Canadian culture and people.
+This will help a lot in improving my English and understanding more about Canadian culture and people.

 Basically, the host Canadian family will provide you with accommodation, cooking, and assistance with laundry needs, treating you like a family member.
 If you really want to immerse yourself in Canada and learn more about the culture, then homestays should be at the top of the list.